Bramman: Production

-The shooting happened mostly in Coimbatore.
-It also took place at Bharathiar University in April 2013.
-In October, the team consisting of director Socrates, Sasikumar, Lavanya, choreographer Raju Sundaram along with a 40-member crew flew to Venice and other parts of Italy and Switzerland to shoot a couple of songs, which is a first time for a Sasikumar film to be shot outside India.
-Padmapriya danced for a hot item song in the film.
+The film was prominently shot in Coimbatore.
+Scenes were also shot at Bharathiar University, Coimbatore.
+In October, the team consisting of Socrates, Sasikumar, Lavanya, dance choreographer Raju Sundaram along with a 40-member crew flew to Venice and other parts of Italy and Switzerland to shoot two songs.
+Padmapriya Janakiraman danced for "Vaada Vaada", a kuthu song which was shot on a set erected in Chennai and completed in two days.